moonhorse/boltjs/intro.md

 <ul>
   <li>A Builder which creates an infinitely deep hierarchy of child widgets using a JSON schema. </li>
   <li>Layout classes that position their child elements in either horizontal or vertical positions, complete with support for relative sizing of child elements</li>
   <li>Combining the Javelin event delegation framework with the concept of view "owners".
-Any view that creates child views automatically becomes the "owner" of this views, and can add event listeners to it's children during the build process. <li>
+Any view that creates child views automatically becomes the "owner" of this views, and can add event listeners to it's children during the build process. </li>
   <li>A flexible data-binding framework with support for individual models and collections of models.</li>
 </ul>